Skip to searchSkip to main content

 Know where your AML framework stands - before your regulatory audit

 The regulations do not fall on the firm as an abstract entity.
 They fall on the individuals responsible for implementing and maintaining the framework.
-This page is written for those people directly.

 How it feels on the ground

-If you are a Sole Principal or Senior Partner
+Sole Principal or Senior Partner

 Personal responsibility

-If you are a Compliance Officer
+Compliance Officer

-You know the framework - and you know where it is weakest.
+You know the framework and you know where it is weakest

 You know the systems weak spots and worry about an audit